Ultracoherent superconducting cavity-based multiqudit platform with error-resilient control: Ancilla-Error-Resilient Cavity State Preparation

-Any two-level ancilla dispersively coupled to a linear system provides the nonlinearity needed for universal control.
-One widely used approach is the Selective Number-dependent Arbitrary Phase (SNAP) gate combined with unconditional displacement, which can implement arbitrary unitary operations~\cite{SNAP2015PRA, SNAP2015PRL}.
+An ancilla qubit dispersively coupled to a linear system enables universal control~\cite{SNAP2015PRA, Girvin2024hybrid}.
+The resulting photon-number dependence of the ancilla transition frequency enables SNAP gates, which apply arbitrary phases to specific Fock states.
+Combined with cavity displacements, this allows for universal control of the cavity state~\cite{SNAP2015PRA, SNAP2015PRL}.
 However, the standard SNAP gate duration should be sufficiently longer than $2 \pi / \lvert\chi_e\rvert$, making it inefficient when $\chi_e$ is small.
-In contrast, both the Echoed Conditional Displacement (ECD) gate~\cite{ECD2022NatPhys, Diringer2024CNOD, You2024crosstalk} and the sideband control~\cite{sideband2015PRA, Liu2021qudit, huang2025fast}, which also enable high-fidelity universal control, with a gate time controlled by microwave drive strength much shorter than the SNAP gate duration limit $2 \pi / \lvert\chi_e\rvert$.
+In contrast, both the Echoed Conditional Displacement (ECD) gate~\cite{Eickbusch2022, You2024crosstalk} and sideband control~\cite{sideband2015PRA, Liu2021qudit, huang2025fast} also enable high-fidelity universal control, with a gate time controlled by microwave drive strength much shorter than the SNAP gate duration limit $2 \pi / \lvert\chi_e\rvert$.

-In this experiment, we utilize the sideband scheme~\cite{sideband2015PRA, law1996arbitrary, huang2025fast} for controlling the cavities and further develop ancilla-error resilient state preparation schemes.
-The basic principle of preparing a large Fock state in a single mode is illustrated in Fig.~\ref{fig2}(a).
-The transmon-resonator system is initially in the $\ket{g,0}$.
-The transmon is unconditionally excited to the $\ket{f}$ level applying broadband $\pi_{ge}$ and $\pi_{ef}$ pulses.
-Then a sideband $\pi_\mathrm{sb}^{(0)}$ pulse at the $\ket{f,0} \leftrightarrow \ket{g,1}$ transition is applied to prepare the state $\ket{g1}$.
-By repeatedly applying a sequence of $\pi_{ge}$, $\pi_{ef}$, and $\pi_\mathrm{sb}^{(n)}$ sideband pulses at $\ket{f,n} \leftrightarrow \ket{g,n+1}$, it is possible to prepare Fock states up to a large photon number.
-The sideband pulses need not be frequency selective for the purpose of Fock state preparation as well as for certain other superposition states when a recently developed shelving technique~\cite{huang2025fast} is utilized.

-In order to estimate the fidelity $\mathcal{F}_n$ of a Fock state with photon number $n$, one can avoid full tomography as $\mathcal{F}_n$ is equal to the population of the target photon number.
-We measure the cavity photon population using photon-number-resolved spectroscopy (PNRS), where the probabilities are normalized using the transmon's readout ($\ket{g}$ and $\ket{e}$) values.
-The population distribution for the Fock 20 is shown in the first panel of Fig.~\ref{fig2}(c), with fidelity $\mathcal{F}_{20}=50.0\%$ limited by the leakage to the lower Fock levels, as a result of decoherence and control errors occurring during the SB protocol.